 grey water recycling will become more attractive.
 That being said, a tiered system will have to be established so that farmers and industrial users aren't charged the same as households, as we want to encourage farming on the Coast.
 I look forward to the discourse with the community on this matter.

-According to this article, our landfill could be full as soon as 2025.
+According to this article, our landfill could be full as soon as 2026.
 We need to create a plan now to make a smooth transition to our next option.
 We don't have any backup sites, haven't evaluated other options or done our best to reduce our diversion efforts.
 Gibsons has moved from collecting garbage weekly to bi-weekly, freeing up some capacity to collect bio waste.
-One year into our mandate, we are now moving ahead with curbside collection of organic waste, a crucial step to implementing a full ban on organics from the landfill.
-Currently 40% of our waste is organics, resulting in 20,000 tons of CO2 equivalent emissions annually.
+We have now implemented curbside food collection in our electoral areas B, D, E and F, collecting over 10 tons per week in food waste and diverting it from the landfill.

 Here is a link to the current solid waste management plan

 While I applaud the decision to legalize marihuana, I also agree that unregulated and unlicensed large-scale (more than 4 plants) growing of cannabis should not be allowed.
 Fire hazards, smell, energy consumption and organized crime are commonly associated with unlicensed grow-ops.
-One year into our mandate we have not moved forward much towards finding a clear road map for legal marihuana cultivation and sales within the SCRD.
-We have asked staff to come back with options, however priorities lie elsewhere right now and staff can't get everything done at once.
+We have advocated with both the provincial and the federal government, as the regulations around cannabis are a federal matter.